Chill Clinton spent three years working as a cook at a nationally lauded American restaurant.

 Restaurants, like small businesses, have very slim profit margins.
 Because of this, many kitchens limit the number of cooks working to the fewest needed to meet demand.
 Needless to say, this makes slacking impossible.
 As a line cook, you are unable to hide, work at your own pace, or shirk your responsibilities.
 To move slower than the cook next to you means disrupting their flow.
 Not pulling your own weight means burdening others with extra work.

 The years I spent as a line cook instilled in me a strong desire to put my best foot forward regardless of where I am or what I am doing.
 Any successful chef will tell you that it is impossible to get very far as a line cook without approaching everything you do—from searing a $40 filet to cleaning out the floor drains—with the utmost vigor.

 Cooking, unlike a number of other jobs, can never be done at whatever pace you choose.
 Even if you have the fastest hands around, you can’t will an onion to sauté immediately, roast asparagus without blanching it first, or shout down your coworker to plate their element of the dish when it suits you.

 New cooks may think turning up the heat on their food (or their coworkers) will work just as well as a healthy dose of patience.
 However, doing so generally leaves you with burned food and bruised relationships.

-Having patience for the process and for those around you can be the strongest skill you can exhibit—whether on the line or anywhere else.
+Having patience for the process required to produce great, and for those around you can be the most useful skills you can develop—whether on the line or anywhere else.